2025–26 Pittsburgh Panthers women's basketball team

+The Panthers finished the season 8–23 overall and 1–17 in ACC play to finish in a tie for seventeenth place.
+They did not qualify for the ACC tournament.
+They were not invited to the NCAA tournament or the WBIT.
+On March 3, Verdi was fired as head coach.

 Previous season

 The Panthers finished the season 13–19 overall and 5–13 in ACC play to finish in fifteenth place.
 As the fifteenth seed in the ACC tournament, they lost their first-round matchup with tenth-seeded Virginia.
 They were not invited to the NCAA tournament or the WBIT.